alindeman/upgradingtorails4/text/50_rails_queue.markdown

 ### Multiple Queues

-TODO: If I'm able to get to it.
-Lower priority
+TODO if I'm able to get to it.
+Lower priority.

-### Gotchas
+### <a id="queue-gotchas"></a>Gotchas

-Most background processors that use a separate process will *marshal* the worker object into a string.
+Most background workers that use a separate process will *marshal* the worker object into a string.

 It is therefore important to store only objects that marshal properly.
 Notably, it is not a good idea to marshal an ActiveRecord model.